nerds-odd-e/doughnut/docs/teams/definition_of_done.md

 - No downtime during deployment
 - No known defects (Bugs should be fixed with the highest priority)
+- User manual updated and users are informed
 - Accepted by the Product Owner (this doesn't block deployment)